seanslma/maki/Data/Caching/Redis/Zset.md

 similar to hash or dict, but will sort ans manipulate the values (numeric).

+By setting all scores to 0 in a ZSET, Redis will sort by member name.

 commands
 - `zadd key score member [score member ...]`: add members with scores
 - `zrem key member [member ...]`: remove members, return number of members removed